pattybardo/BlockBreaker/README.md

 To play:
 Open the game bucket file on the main directory.
-There contains a link to a hosted verson of the game which is playable in a browser which supports unity we player
+There contains a link to a hosted verson of the game which is playable in a browser which supports unity web player